We always hear that we should get more omega-3 in our diets.

 For instance, tuna is one of the best sources of omega-3, but it’s very high in mercury, which can cause problems if it builds up in the body.

 This article examines nine fatty fish which are high in omega-3 but low in mercury.

 Salmon belongs to a family of fish named Salmonidae, which also includes species such as trout.

-Salmon is one of the most famous types of fatty fish, and thankfully it’s a low-mercury fish.
+Salmon is one of the most famous types of fatty fish, and thankfully it’s low in mercury too.

 It’s also one of the very best sources of omega-3 out of all foods.